History of Nicaragua: Communist leanings and U.S. backed Contras

 American support for the long rule of the Somoza family had soured relations, and the FSLN government was committed to a Marxist ideology, with many of the leading Sandinista continuing long-standing relationships with the Soviet Union and Cuba.
 United States President Jimmy Carter, who had cut off aid to Somoza's Nicaragua the previous year, initially hoped that continued American aid to the new government would keep the Sandinistas from forming a doctrinaire Marxist–Leninist government aligned with the Soviet bloc, but the Carter administration aid was minimal, and the Sandinistas turned to Cuban and Eastern European assistance to build a new army of 75,000, including T-55 tanks, heavy artillery and HIND attack helicopters, that made the Sandinista Army more powerful than its neighbors.
 The Soviets also pledged to provide MiG 21 fighters, but the aircraft were never delivered.

 With the election of Ronald Reagan in 1980, relations between the United States and the Sandinista regime became an active front in the Cold War.
 The Reagan administration insisted on the "Communist threat" posed by the Sandinistas—reacting particularly to the support provided to the Sandinistas by Cuba and the Soviets.
 The US suspended aid due to evidence of Sandinista support to FMLN rebels in El Salvador.
 Prior to U.S. aid withdrawal, FSLN politician Bayardo Arce, stated that "Nicaragua is the only country building its socialism with the dollars of imperialism."
 The Reagan administration responded by imposing economic sanctions and a trade embargo against Nicaragua in 1981, which would not be lifted until 1990.

-Right-wing contra guerrillas in 1987, the group was supported by the US to oppose the Sandinista government.